Uniminutoarduino/SBCReview/README.md

 - Article Type: Extract the type of article in the mentioned categories (journal, conference proceedings, or book chapter).

 ## Credit
-This work has been possible to the efforts of the following persons:
+This work has been possible with the efforts of the following persons:

 Thank you for your interest in this research :)